 Shaal in English means shawl, a piece of fabric that is placed onto the bride-to-be’s head by close family members from the groom’s side.
 Therefore, in this case, Shaal is an ‘action’ of placing shawl onto the bride’s head.
 A sign symbolizing “the girl is ours now”.
 Chocolates, candies, and money are also showered during this time.

-Nikah on the other hand is the legal contract that binds the two individuals in marriage.
+Nikah on the other hand is the legal Islamic contract that binds the two individuals in marriage.
 So Nikah’s literal meaning is marriage.
 During the Nikah, a sheikh or mullah (religious leader) will be present to certify the marriage with full consent from both parties.
 There are certain conditions that must be met before the marriage can take place.
 Of which the most important ones are the presence of two witnesses and mehriah.
 Mehriah is a sort of payment in the form of money or possession that is promised to be given to the bride during her married life, something that she’ll legally own.
 It’s worthwhile to mention that mehriah is not dowry.
 Dowry is a common tradition in many cultures around the world where the bride brings forth money, property, and goods of all kinds to the marriage.
-In fact, in Afghanistan, it’s the groom’s family that pays a certain amount of money to the bride’s family to compensate the bride’s parents for growing up their daughter.
+In fact, in Afghanistan, it’s the opposite way around, the groom’s family pays a certain amount of money to the bride’s family to compensate the bride’s parents for growing up their daughter [interesting right?].
 I guess we could call it ‘the price of the bride’.
 However, this tradition is fading away with time.
 And as far as I’m aware, we don’t practice this tradition in our family anymore.
 And there are many families out there, who have moved on from such traditions as well.
+Hallelujah!

 Following the Shaal & Nikah, the engagement takes place.
 In Dari, we call engagement ‘shirni-khori’.
-This event consists of exchanging rings, dance, music and more dancing.
+This event consists of exchanging rings, dance, music, and more dancing.
 At the end of the event, little bags of sweet are given out to the guests to take home.
 Also, gifts are exchanged between both the bride and groom’s families.

 Takht Khenna, otherwise henna night is very traditional to the Afghan culture.
-A night filled with dance, music, henna tattooing, food & much more.
-This event is celebrated in majority of the Afghan cultures in Afghanistan, however in different styles. henna night is a tradition derived from the olden ages where couples used to cut their palms so they could be joined in blood.
+A night filled with dance, music, henna tattooing, food and much more.
+This event is celebrated in majority of the Afghan cultures in Afghanistan, however in different styles.
+Henna night is a tradition derived from the olden ages where couples used to cut their palms so they could be joined in blood.
 As time progressed, this tradition changed and people started using a flowering plant called henna to replace the old ritual.

 As per the name, henna plays a big part of the night, where henna is applied on the bride and grooms hand to honour the couple.
 Henna is also applied on the pinkie finger of the groom’s mates.
 It is believed that those boys will be next to get married.
 It’s important to note that as time progresses, old rituals and traditions are continuously on the edge of being intertwined with modern contemporary trends.
 And so there are always changes in every event that takes place.